Happy Hour

 It is not uncommon for media outlets to be oriented somewhere on the political spectrum.
 There may have been an opportunity to create designs that help with transparency - a system that shows where the Author sits on the spectrum, social proof and accolades, community-voting on content accuracy - things like that.

-That being said, I don't think I failed at the project.
+That being said, although the concept could use improving, I don't think I failed at the project.
 I did implement what the research informed, although I do find that the premise of "positive, uplifting news" really hinges on the content instead of design, so I definitely fell short with the conceptualization and not realizing there should be more of a design element to fulfilling that need.

 All in all, this project really shows me how vital it is to ask the right questions in research and it makes for an interesting thought exercise that there was a tiny thread I could've pulled at to unravel a much different project!